According to the CDC, about 50 million Americans live with chronic pain—about 20% of the adult population in our country.

 When used for chronic pain management, ketamine has very few adverse side effects.
 Ketamine infusion therapy is a controlled, safe, and prolonged solution for chronic pain.
 It works quickly, oftentimes relieving pain within a few hours of an infusion, and preventing the pain from returning for up to several months after the initial series of infusions.

 To find out if you’re a candidate for ketamine infusion therapy, please contact us using the brief form below.
-We are happy to offer a free consultation to help answer your questions and determine if ketamine infusion therapy would work for you.
+We are happy to help answer your questions and determine if ketamine infusion therapy would work for you.